Jean McLean (politician): East Timor

+Awards

-In recognition of her outstanding work as an activist, her extensive political career as a dedicated member of the Victorian Parliament and her significant contributions to Victoria University, in 2005 she was given an honorary degree of Doctor of the University, honoris causa.
+In recognition of her outstanding work as an activist, her extensive political career as a dedicated member of the Victorian Parliament and her significant contributions to Victoria University, in 2005 McLean was bestowed an honorary degree of Doctor of the University, honoris causa.
 She was later made an Honorary Fellow of the University.

+In the 2019 Australian Day Honours McLean was awarded Member of the Order of Australia (AM) "for significant service to international relations, and to the Parliament of Victoria."

-Victoria University established the Jean McLean Oration in 2021 in recognition of the "significant contribution she has made to public life, in particular to Timor-Leste".
+Victoria University established the 'Jean McLean Oration' in 2021 in recognition of the "significant contribution she has made to public life, in particular to Timor-Leste".

-McLean is a former chairperson and current deputy chairperson of the Australian East-Timor Association.
+McLean is recognised in the Australian Living Peace Museum, The Honour Roll of Australian Conscientious Objectors, Draft Resisters and Peacemakers, and The Australians Women's Register.

-In 2016 Jean received the Order of Timor-Leste from President Taur Matan Ruak.
+In 2016 McLean received the Order of Timor-Leste from President Taur Matan Ruak.

+Personal life

-Jean has two children and two grandchildren and continues her work as an activist.
+McLean has two children and two grandchildren and continues her work as an activist.